rsoren/r_training_beira2017/index.md

 In this training, we will learn the basics of how to use R to explore, analyze and visualize your data.
 This website will be updated after each day of the course, including code examples and a summary of what we learned.

 The purpose of the training is to give you practical skills.
 We will focus on common tasks and problems you encounter in your daily work.
-If you're currently working on a project and want one-on-one assistance, please feel free to contact me (see "About the instructor" below).
+If you're currently working on a project and want one-on-one assistance, please feel free to contact me (see "About the instructor").
 Your analysis might be a good example to bring to the full group.

 Many software options are available for data analysis, but you might prefer R for a few reasons:
 - Unlike SAS, SPSS, Matlab, Stata, Minitab and others, R is completely free.